jahswilloomoware-ui/Jahswill-Omoware-/README.md

-## Section B: JavaScript Variables & Datatypes (Theory)# Jahswill-Omoware-
-TechyJaunt submission
+## Section A: introduction to Backend TechyJaunt submission

 ### What is backend development and how is it different from frontend development?
 **Backend Development: Refers to the server-side of an application, focusing on databases, servers, APIs, and the logic that powers the frontend.
 It handles data storage, processing, security, and communication with the frontend.
 Users don't directly interact with the backend.